The N7 boasts superior vacuum suction and navigation with loads of smart features, but the mopping function did less to impress.

 Only mop with water, so not the most thorough clean

-Flip-up design to access dust-bin and power outage feels flimsy
+Flip-up design to access dust-bin and power button feels flimsy

 Only available via Amazon